 - ward managers and matrons.

 The aim is to critically evaluate the knowledge and evidence underpinning infection control practice and implement local and regional practice change.

 - learn how to lead a service improvement project in your workplace

 - learn the most effective way to manage change in your place of work

 - experience coaching as a supportive development tool and understand how to coach colleagues.

-Using blended learning approach the module will commence with the first of three face-to-face teaching days to be held at RCN headquarters in London.
+Using a blended learning approach, the programme will commence with the first of three face-to-face teaching days held at RCN headquarters, in London.

 27 November 2018 - 31 May 2019